dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Spec.md

 ﻿# Feature Specification: Radium Cumulative – Reporting Workflow, Editor Experience, PACS & Studyname→LOINC Mapping

+## Update: Automation Modules for Remarks (2025-10-10)
+- FR-348 Settings → Automation MUST include two modules in the Available Modules list:
+  - GetStudyRemark
+  - GetPatientRemark
+- FR-349 When the automation sequence runs and includes GetStudyRemark, the app MUST call PACS method "Get current study remark" and set `study_remark` in the current report JSON to the fetched string (empty when null).
+- FR-350 When the automation sequence runs and includes GetPatientRemark, the app MUST call PACS method "Get current patient remark" and set `patient_remark` in the current report JSON to the fetched string (empty when null).
+- FR-351 `CurrentReportJson` MUST round-trip these fields.
+Editing `study_remark` or `patient_remark` directly in the JSON view MUST update the bound properties, and properties changes MUST serialize back to JSON.
+- FR-352 Remarks capture MUST not throw; errors set status text and leave previous values unchanged.

+## Update: Fix mapping for Patient Remark (2025-10-10)
+- FR-353 SpyWindow MUST expose a distinct known control `PatientRemark` (separate from `StudyRemark`) so users can map the patient remark UI element explicitly.
+- FR-354 Known control list in SpyWindow (Map to:) MUST include `PatientRemark`.
+- FR-355 `GetCurrentPatientRemark` custom procedure MUST be able to use Arg1 Element = `PatientRemark` to extract the correct field value; previous flows that targeted `StudyRemark` will need remapping by the user.

+## Update: Auto-seed key procedure for GetPatientRemark (2025-10-10)
+- FR-356 If no user-defined procedure exists for the PACS method tag `GetCurrentPatientRemark`, the app MUST auto-create and persist a default procedure consisting of a single step: `GetText` on Element=`PatientRemark`.
+- FR-357 The GetPatientRemark automation module MUST use `GetCurrentPatientRemark` as its key procedure entry-point (via `PacsService.GetCurrentPatientRemarkAsync`), ensuring the auto-seeded procedure is executed when user has not authored one yet.
+- FR-358 Similarly, when missing, the app SHOULD auto-seed `GetCurrentStudyRemark` with a single step: `GetText` on Element=`StudyRemark`.

+## Update: Enforcement – patient_remark source (2025-10-10)
+- FR-359 `patient_remark` in the current report JSON MUST only be set from the result of executing the `GetCurrentPatientRemark` custom procedure (through `PacsService.GetCurrentPatientRemarkAsync()`), with no alternative source or fallback.
+Any prior non-procedure source MUST be removed.

+## Update: ProcedureExecutor – GetHTML and Replace ops (2025-10-10)
+- FR-360 Procedure execution engine MUST support operations:
+  - `Replace` (uses C#-style escape decoding via Regex.Unescape for Arg2/Arg3; replaces all occurrences).
+  - `GetHTML` (performs HTTP GET on URL from Arg1 Var or String; applies smart decoding using response header charset and meta charset; returns HTML string; errors produce `(error)` preview with null output as per FR-338).
+- FR-361 Procedure execution MUST NOT prematurely return before attempting fallback auto-seed for known PACS tags; remove early-return that bypassed fallback creation.

+## Update: Crawl Editor "Get HTML" button (2025-10-10)
+- FR-339 SpyWindow Crawl Editor MUST provide a "Get HTML" button next to "Get Name".
+  - Behavior: Performs an HTTP GET for a URL read from the clipboard (must start with http/https) and writes the fetched HTML into the status box.
+  - Error Handling: When clipboard does not contain a valid URL, show "Get HTML: copy a URL to clipboard first.".
+Any fetch error shows "Get HTML error: {message}".
+  - Implementation: Reuse the same HttpClient as Custom Procedure `GetHTML` (FR-338) ensuring consistent behavior.

+## Update: Get HTML Korean decoding fix (2025-10-10)
+- FR-340 "Get HTML" MUST decode response bytes using charset detection and support Korean encodings.
+  - Charset detection order: HTTP Content-Type charset → HTML <meta> charset (first ~8KB) → UTF-8 fallback with quality check → CP949 (EUC-KR superset) fallback when UTF-8 looks corrupted.
+  - The Custom Procedure operation `GetHTML` MUST use the same decoding logic.
+  - The application MUST register `CodePagesEncodingProvider` at startup to enable CP949/EUC-KR.
+  - Result: Korean text is readable (no "��" mojibake) for common KR news/medical sites.

+## Update: Statistical charset detection fallback (2025-10-10)
+- FR-341 When header/meta are inconclusive or inconsistent, the system MUST apply a statistical charset detector in addition to known fallbacks.
+  - Use Ude (Mozilla Universal Charset Detector) to propose a candidate encoding.
+  - Build a candidate set: header, meta, Ude, UTF-8, CP949, x-windows-949, ms949, EUC-KR, KS_C_5601-1987.
+  - Choose the best decoded text by heuristic: fewest replacement characters (U+FFFD), then highest Hangul count.
+  - Applies to both Crawl Editor button and Custom Procedure `GetHTML`.

+## Update: Custom Procedures multiline arguments (2025-10-10)
+- FR-342 Procedures grid string argument editors MUST allow multi-line input to pass multi-line parameters.
+  - Scope: `SpyWindow` → Custom Procedures → DataGrid columns `Arg1`, `Arg2`, `Arg3` when their Type is `String`.
+  - UI: TextBoxes used for String types MUST set `AcceptsReturn=True`.
+Other types (Element/Var) continue to use ComboBoxes.
+  - Behavior: Enter inserts a newline inside the TextBox instead of committing the cell edit; stored value preserves `\r\n` as typed.

+## Update: Split op multiline separators, escapes, and regex (2025-10-10)
+- FR-343 Split Arg2 MUST support C#-style escapes (e.g., `\n`, `\r\n`, `\t`) so users can express multi-line separators without literal newlines.
+- FR-344 Split Arg2 starting with `re:` or `regex:` MUST be treated as a regular expression and split using `Regex.Split` with `Singleline | IgnoreCase`.
+This enables patterns like `</TR>\s*</TABLE></BR>` to match across line breaks and variable whitespace.
+- FR-345 Split MUST retry CRLF when only LF is provided in Arg2 but the input uses Windows `\r\n` newlines (best-effort convenience).
+- FR-346 Split behavior with Arg3 index remains unchanged: when a valid index is provided, output the selected part; otherwise, join all parts with `\u001F` and preview shows `{parts} parts`.

+## Update: Replace op supports escapes (2025-10-10)
+- FR-347 Replace operation Arg2 (search) and Arg3 (replacement) MUST support C#-style escapes via `Regex.Unescape` so users can search/replace `\n`, `\t`, etc.

+## Update: PACS Patient Remark + New Procedure Ops (2025-10-10)
+- FR-336 PACS method "Get current patient remark" MUST be available via Custom Procedures.
+  - Combo item Tag: `GetCurrentPatientRemark` shown in SpyWindow → Custom Procedures → PACS Method list.
+  - `PacsService.GetCurrentPatientRemarkAsync()` MUST call the procedure tag with retry and return string or null on failure (no exceptions propagate).
+- FR-338 Add procedure operation `GetHTML`.
+  - Args: Arg1 Var (URL); Arg2/Arg3 disabled.
+  - Behavior: Perform HTTP GET to fetch HTML.
+On success, store full HTML; preview shows HTML; errors preview `(error)` and store null.
+Operation executes asynchronously in Set/Run flows.

+## Update: Settings Automation Spy button (2025-10-10)
+- FR-335 Settings window MUST provide a "Spy" button in the Automation tab footer, positioned next to "Save Automation".
+Clicking it MUST open the same `SpyWindow` as the Main Window "Spy" action (non-modal, owned by Settings window).

 ## Update: Snippet Runtime Behavior (2025-01-10)
 - **FR-325** After snippet insertion the editor enters snippet mode: all placeholders highlighted; caret locked to active placeholder; cannot move outside using arrows/home/end.
 - **FR-326** Navigation and termination: